aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/configure-hashicorp-vault.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Configure and use HashiCorp Vault as a secret provider in Apache Kafka® Connect services on Aiven for Apache Kafka®.
+Configure and use HashiCorp Vault as a secret provider in Aiven for Apache Kafka® Connect services.

 ## Prerequisites